wrapl/minilang/docs/library/stream.rst

    Base type of readable and writable byte streams.

+:mini:`meth (Stream: stream):close: nil`
+   Closes :mini:`Stream`.
+This method should be overridden for streams defined in Minilang.

 :mini:`meth (Source: stream):copy(Destination: stream): integer`
    Copies the remaining bytes from :mini:`Source` to :mini:`Destination`.